 Most businesses are already on social media in some form or fashion.
 While this is good, it is only the first step!
 Businesses also need to know how to utilize their social media channels for the good of their company.
-It all starts with a solid strategy, but too often this strategy is lacking.
-How do you know if you’re on the right track?
-The answer: do a social media audit!
+As a business owner, you must know how to audit your social media accounts and analyze the data.

 A social media audit is simply reviewing your business’ metrics to assess growth, opportunities, and what you can do to improve your social media presence.
 Audits help you understand what is going on with your social media and whether or not what you’re doing is effective.